system-transparency/system-transparency/README.md

     "authentication":"C2F3F516A79F756E7D3128B77077B4A8AEF61E888499FD99AE92E6D4F2E7653C"
 }
 ```
-All values can be managed via `.config` so although you can easily modify this file on the image, generally it is recommended not to edit this file manually but control the values via the general configuration.
+All values can be managed via `.config` so although you can easily modify this file on the image.
+Generally, it is recommended not to edit this file manually but control the values via the general configuration.

 ### security_configuration.json
 This file is compiled into the LinuxBoot initramfs at `/etc/security_configuration.json`.
-It contains the following security critical fields it is not recommended editing this file manually.
+It contains the following security-critical fields it is not recommended to edit this file manually.
 It contains a single JSON object that stboot parses.
 The JSON object has the following fields:

 #### `version ` - JSON number
-Version number of the security configuration.
+The version number of the security configuration.

 #### `min_valid_sigs_required ` - JSON number
 This value determines the minimum number of signatures that must be valid during the validation of an OS package.
 See [Signature Verification](#Signature-Verification)